kaylumah/hosting/_site/_posts/2022-02-21-working-with-azure-sdk-for-dotnet.md

 ```

 Now you know why the previous script captured the AzureServiceBusId ;-)

+One thing to note is that DefaultAzureCredential's intended use is to simplify getting started with development.
+In a real-world application, you would probably need a custom ChainedTokenCredential that uses ManagedIdentityCredential for production and AzureCliCredential for development.

 ## How can I use the Azure SDK with Dependency Injection?
 One thing that always bothered me with the code I have shown so far is creating clients on the fly.
 I prefer to receive my service bus client from the dependency injection container.
 Discovering that this was a viable solution caused me to submit that PR to the Azure SDK repo.
 The team had already provided the normal ServiceBusClient, so I recreated the extension method to make ServiceBusAdministrationClient available via DI.
 It's time to install our third NuGet package, `Microsoft.Extensions.Azure` which provides the necessary bits.